 Support the liver and the kidneys

 - Good BM – if I don’t go daily, I immediately take magnesium citrate to get going in the morning, or up the flax seed from 2 to 4 tablespoons in the morning smoothie.
 A daily (or even twice) bowel movement is critical in keeping the toxic load down.

-- Liver Detox – I used Pure Encapsulation’s LVR that contained milk thistle, classic herbs for liver protection and detox.
+- Liver Detox – I used Pure Encapsulation’s LVR which contained milk thistle, a classic herb for liver protection and detox.